 The provider follows a strict no-server-logs policy and accepts cryptocurrency to protect your privacy.
-Its proprietary global server network (in select locations) keeps outside contractors away from your personal information.
+Its owned-and-operated server (in select locations) keeps outside contractors away from your personal information.
 In addition, NordVPN runs all of its servers from volatile RAM, writing no data to a physical hard drive.
 This ensures that all server data is completely wiped whenever a server is shut down or restarted.

 In my most recent VPN connection speed tests, NordVPN delivered some of the fastest download speeds in the industry.
 This makes the provider an excellent option for router users, as the provider doesn’t horribly slow your connection, preserving plenty of bandwidth for all of your internet activities, like streaming and gaming.

-You’re not always home (even in today’s world of pandemic lockdowns), and NordVPN has you covered while you’re out and about.
-The provider’s quality apps are available for the Amazon Fire, Android, Android TV, iOS, Linux, macOS (including native Apple Silicon support), and Windows device platforms.
-Chrome and Firefox browser users can protect their online travels with the provider’s browser extensions.
+You’re not always home, so NordVPN also has you covered while you’re out and about.
+The provider’s quality apps are available for Amazon Fire, Android, Android TV, iOS, Linux, macOS (including native Apple Silicon support), and Windows device platforms.
+Chrome, Edge, and Firefox browser users can protect their online travels with the provider’s browser extensions.

 In all of the time I’ve used NordVPN, I’ve seldom had any service issues.
 However, when I have had issues or questions, the provider’s 24/7 customer support has been there for me.
-Support options include around-the-clock support chat, a trouble ticket tracking system, email support and a searchable support library.
+Support options include around-the-clock chat, a trouble ticket tracking system, email support, and a searchable support library.

-NordVPN’s global server network is impressive thanks to its 5,300+ servers stationed in 60 countries around the globe.
+NordVPN’s global server network is impressive thanks to its 5,500+ servers stationed in nearly 60 countries around the globe.
 That coverage provides access to geo-blocked content in most regions of the globe.